femresirvan/node.js-starter-template/README.md

 - Choose a specific design pattern to create database.
 - Keep update the database schemas on issues while developing.

+#### What to do to optimize MongoDB performance?

+- Create spesific indexes
+- Use complex aggregations

 #### Most common design patterns used in Mongodb

 - Approximation